chaoxW/Project1_GUI_Python_Automation_Test/README.md

     * use `pip install selenium`
     * the version is selenium 3.141.0

+  * Install configparser
+    * use `pip install configparser`
+    * the version is configparser 5.0.1

   * download webdriver for Chrome (FF, IE)
     * add the drivers to the PATH C:\Users\*****\AppData\Local\Programs\Python\Python39\Scripts